View Mary Rizzo's Obituary on kenoshanews.com and share memories

-Mike graduated from St. Joseph High School, the University of Wisconsin-Parkside and the University of Wisconsin-Madison Medical School.

-Mike was a family practitioner at Aurora Medical Center, Kenosha for over 20 years.
-He was a member of Our Lady of Mt.
-Carmel Catholic Church, the American Medical Association, and a fellow of the American Academy of Family Physicians.
-He enjoyed taking continuing education courses in order to provide his patients with the best care possible.
-He loved going out to dinner with his family and spending time in Chicago with friends.
+Her beautiful smile was seen around town while she was socializing with friends, spending time at her knitting and crocheting club, or singing with the Our Lady of Mt.
+Carmel Choir and Riverport Chorus.
+She was also a longtime member and past president of the Alliance of the Wisconsin Dental Association.
+But most of all, she enjoyed spending time with her family.

+Mary was preceded in death by her parents Robert C. and Mary (Hammond) Fulmer of Kenosha.
+She entered into Eternal Life with her husband of 50 years, Vincent, and brother-in-law, Dr. Michael Rizzo.

-He is survived by his brother, Gerald Rizzo, of Kenosha; nieces and nephews: Catherine (Ronald Fliess) Koessl of Pleasant Prairie, Dr. Vincent M. (Louisa) Rizzo of Pleasant Prairie, John (Laura) Rizzo of Shorewood, WI, and Janet (Ryan) Duemke of Hartland, WI; and four great-nieces and great-nephews.
+She was so proud of her children: Catherine (Ronald Fliess) Koessl of Pleasant Prairie, Dr. Vincent M. (Louisa) Rizzo of Pleasant Prairie, John (Laura) Rizzo of Shorewood, WI, and Dr. Janet (Ryan) Duemke of Hartland, WI and grandchildren: Vinny Rizzo, Roman Duemke, Bianca Rizzo, and Ramsey Duemke.
+She was looking forward to the addition of two more grandchildren by the end of the year: Gianni Michael Rizzo and Mary Duemke.

+She loved her eight siblings: Robert (Mary) Fulmer of Florissant, MO, Jody (Dennis) Smith of Cape Coral, FL, Elizabeth (Michael) Houlihan of Kenosha, Thomas Fulmer of Kenosha, John (Patricia) Fulmer of Madison, WI, Janet (Lawrence) Konkel of Waukesha, WI, Dr. James (Pamela) Fulmer of Kenosha, and Lori (Terence) Finnegan of Washington, NJ, and brother-in-law, Gerald Rizzo.
+She is further survived by numerous nieces and nephews.

-Visitation will be held on Wednesday, April 10, at Proko Funeral Home from 4 p.m. until 7 p.m.
-Funeral services will be held on Saturday, April 13, with a prayer service at the funeral home at 9:15 a.m. and Mass of Christian Burial celebrated at Our Lady of Mt.
+Visitation will be held on Friday, April 12, at Proko Funeral Home from 4 p.m. until 8 p.m.
+Funeral services will be held on Saturday, April 13th, with a prayer service at the funeral home at 9:15 a.m. and Mass of Christian Burial celebrated at Our Lady of Mt.
 Carmel Catholic Church at 10 a.m.
-Entombment will follow in All Saints Mausoleum
+Entombment will follow in All Saints Mausoleum.

 Proko Funeral Home & Crematory